TrivadisPF/platys-modern-data-platform/dynamic-stack/README.md

 1.2.0-preview | on-going  | Support of different Jupyter versions, Support of multiple MQTT brokers, InfluxDB added, new version of bash script
 1.0.0    | stable         | Initial, first version

+Check [What's new?](../documentation/changes.md) for a more detailled list of changes.

 If you want to build the docker image locally, perform (this is not necessary if you follow the installation instructions below).

 ```